Vyral/amy-smits/_posts/2019-07-30-if-you-want-to-enjoy-a-summer-in-breckenridge-come-join-us.md

 {% include youtube.html %}

-We’ve got plenty of great inventory available to show you, so if you want to enjoy the summer in Breckenridge, get in touch with us soon.
+<p style="text-align: center;"><em>We’ve got plenty of great inventory available to show you, so if you want to enjoy the summer in Breckenridge, get in touch with us soon.</em></p>

 Today I wanted to share a quick message about my trip to see Isak Heartstone, the troll built out of wood and trash here in Breckenridge, and about the state of our market.